<< Vers l'annuaire

 - Evolution of life history traits and trade – offs in simple ecological contexts (first), but with an explicit genetic basis for life history traits: virulence/transmission, birth/death etc.

-- Impact of various factors on the speed and probability of successful adaptation to a new environment vs. extinction : epistasis, environmental variation, mutation rate and effects distribution, strength of the environmental stress, initial maladaptation and standing variance etc.
+- Impact of various factors on the speed and probability of successful adaptation to a new environment vs. extinction : epistasis, demographic stochasticity, environmental variation, mutation rate and effects distribution, strength of the environmental stress, initial maladaptation and standing variance, migration from a source etc.

 - neutrality test on quantiative traits from common garden experiments (Qst/Fst comparisons)